Kissu Taffere, anxiety therapist in Houston, sitting in her office holding a coffee mug and smiling warmly.

 FAQ

-I’m a private-pay provider in California and Texas.
+• I’m a private-pay provider in California and Texas.
 If you have out-of-network benefits in either state, I use a service called Thrizer that makes reimbursement easier — often you’ll only pay your copay upfront.
+Therapy sessions are also eligible expenses under most HSA and FSA plans, which may provide tax savings.

 If you're not using insurance, you have the right to a Good Faith Estimate of what your therapy sessions will cost — before you start or anytime during care.
 If a bill is ever $400 or more above that estimate, you can dispute it.
 To learn more about your rights, just ask — or click here.

-Being at a breaking point in a family or romantic relationship often means reaching a place where the emotional strain feels unsustainable.
-You may feel worn down by repeating the same patterns, unsure how much more you can give, or torn between staying connected and protecting your own well-being.
+• Being at a point where estrangement feels necessary—or is already happening—often means the emotional strain of staying connected has become unsustainable.
+You may feel worn down by repeating the same patterns, unsure how much more you can give, or torn between protecting yourself and feeling the weight of guilt or grief.

-In my work with clients, this can show up as questioning whether to remain in a relationship, set firmer boundaries, or take space — sometimes even considering distance or estrangement.
-It can also mean navigating the aftermath of a recent breakup or a family rupture, processing grief, and figuring out what healing looks like now.
+In my work with clients, this can show up as questioning whether to set firmer boundaries, take space, or step back entirely.
+It can also mean navigating the aftermath of a family rupture—processing what went wrong, managing the cultural or familial pressure to reconcile, and figuring out what healing looks like when the relationship can't continue as it was.

-A breaking point doesn’t always mean a relationship must end, but it does signal that something important needs attention.
-This is a space to explore those experiences with clarity, compassion, and support.
+Estrangement doesn't always mean a relationship must end forever, but it does signal that something important needs attention.
+This is a space to explore those experiences—whether you're considering distance, actively estranged, or trying to understand if repair is possible

-Many of the women I work with are navigating complex, layered relationships with their mothers, partners, or families.
-They often arrive at a tipping point, facing decisions about whether to stay or leave a relationship, set firm boundaries, or consider estrangement.
+• Many of the women I work with are navigating complex, layered relationships with their mothers, partners, or families.
+They often arrive at a tipping point, trying to make sense of whether repair is possible, how to set meaningful boundaries, or whether distance or estrangement is the most protective option.

 I work best with thoughtful, curious, and highly sensitive people who are open to relational work and seeking more than short-term symptom relief.
-My approach is geared toward exploring long-standing patterns and creating meaningful, lasting change in relationships.
+My approach focuses on understanding long-standing relational and attachment patterns, with an emphasis on emotional safety, clarity, and creating meaningful, lasting change in relationships.
+When reconciliation is not possible or healthy, therapy supports making those decisions with greater confidence and self-trust.
 If you’re unsure, we can discuss it during a consult.

 Mind-body practices support noticing how emotions show up physically—through breath, grounding, or bodily sensations—to help you connect with and process what you’re feeling.